WordPress/blogger-importer/readme.txt

 = How do I re-import? =

-Press the clear account information button, then re-connect to blogger and re-import, the importer is designed not to re-import the same posts.
+From the list of blogs, press refresh blog list, this should update the counts and re-enable the import button.
+The importer is designed not to re-import the same posts.
 If you need to do a full re-import then delete the posts and then empty the trash before re-importing.

 = Once I've imported the posts do I need to keep the plugin? =